awslabs/rust-smt-ir-examples/README.md

 ## rust-smt-ir-examples

-This project provides examples of using a Rust intermediate representation (IR) in Rust for [SMT-LIB](http://smtlib.cs.uiowa.edu/about.shtml).
+This project provides examples of using a [rust-smt-ir](https://github.com/awslabs/rust-smt-ir), a Rust intermediate representation (IR) for [SMT-LIB](http://smtlib.cs.uiowa.edu/about.shtml).
 To demonstrate the benefit to the automated reasoning community, the project includes three sample applications:

  1. A tool to perform homomorphic transformations on SMT-LIB queries, with a focus on string theory.
 String function applications are